 In 2009, Slater Brothers Entertainment (SBE) was founded by Todd, Grant and Wade Slater.
 The brothers share over 50 years in the media, sport, art, and entertainment industries and carry a strong record of success in their chosen fields.
-SBE was formed so that they could combine those strengths, and establish a multi-dimensional media and content company.
-Since its launch, SBE has been involved in the financing, production or distribution of over 100 films, and has launched the Hamilton International Film Festival (which was named in the “Top 100 Best Festival” by Filmfreeway, the world’s largest film submission platform representing over 8000 festivals).
+SBE was formed so that they could combine those strengths, and establish a multi-dimensional consulting and content company.
+Since its launch, SBE has been involved in the financing, production or distribution of over 100 films, and has launched the Hamilton New York International Film Festival (which was named in the “Top 100 Best Festival” by Filmfreeway, the world’s largest film submission platform representing over 8000 festivals).

 SBE has offices in Los Angeles, New York, and Tampa, Florida.